Clifton Hill

 Interesting facts about Clifton Hill

-Clifton Hill got its name from Captain Ogden Creighton, a retired officer from the British Army.
-Around 1830, Creighton bought a large tract of land on what is now the south side of Clifton Hill.
-He had the land surveyed and laid out for a town site, which he named “Clifton” likely after the gorge on the River Avon in Bristol, England.
+The street was named after Captain Ogden Creighton, a retired British Army officer who purchased land on what is now the south side of Clifton Hill.
+He surveyed the area and laid out plans for a town site named “Clifton,” likely inspired by the gorge on the River Avon in Bristol, England.
+Although the town did not develop as Creighton envisioned and instead became part of the city of Niagara Falls, the name endured.

 Accessibility features